robvandenbrink/Critical-Controls-v7/CC10/README.md

-Critical Control 10
-Scripts in support of CIS Critical Control 10
+Scripts in Support of CIS Critical Controls 10